Love is not Tourism, Love is Essential: How to Get Your Love Contract and Reunite with Your Partner

 • a return ticket

-• evidence of past relationship (photos, letters, emails)
+• evidence of past relationships (photos, letters, emails)

 For more information on how to get a laissez passer, visit the official website of the French Consulate of your place of residence.